DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

     inset: 7pt,
     [*Question*], [_Why do not you like to take initiative?_], [*Goal*],
-    [Check why the person does not like to take initiative because finds the information searching process boring or difficult.], /*[Check why the person does not like to take initiative because the majority of people get bored of finding information.],*/
+    [Check why the person does not like to take initiative because of a boring/difficult information searching process.], /*[Check why the person does not like to take initiative because the majority of people get bored of finding information.],*/
     [*Linked to*], [#link(<q5>)[_Do you like to take initiative and try to make an itinerary?_]], )